Our Psychologists

 • Member of the Australian Association for CBT (AACBT)

-Julie is available to consult on a Wednesday and Thursday from February 2023.
+Julie is available to consult on a Monday, Wednesday and Thursday.
 She is under the supervision of Dr Simonne Cohen.

 • Madeleine Urquhart